Are you Migration-Ready?

 Company C offers services within 3 different service sectors: legal advice, financial counselling and business ethics.

-In the companys APSIS Pro account they have a total of 6 different lists, with each service sector having two lists each.
+In the companies APSIS Pro account they have a total of 6 different lists, with each service sector having two lists each.

-Since they sometimes do one sending directed towards both the legal advice sector and the business ethics sector, they decide to organise them as 4 Topics into one consent list called "Legal Advice and Business Ethics".
+Since they sometimes do one sending directed towards both the legal advice sector and the business ethics sector, they decide to organize them as 4 Subscriptions into one Folder called "Legal Advice and Business Ethics".
 However, they never combine the lists of the financial counselling sector with any of the other lists when doing a sending.
-Therefore, they create a second Consent list named "Financial Counselling", with its respective two Topics.
+Therefore, they create a second Folder named "Financial Counselling", with its respective two Subscriptions.

 Legal Advice & Business Ethics